wjs018/rikka/README.md

 To disable megathreads altogether and preserve behavior similar to holo, you can set `min_upvotes = 1` and `min_comments = 0`.
 These are the default values if these settings are not configured in the config file.

+Alternatively, setting `disable_inactive = true` causes rikka to simply disable a show and future discussion posts for shows in which the engagement metric is not met.
+This means that no megathreads get created nor standalone discussion posts.
+If the previous episode's enagement metrics aren't met, no post is made and the show is marked as disabled in the database, preventing future posts.

 ## Modules

 ### The `setup` Module